Caesarean section – Glengarry Private Hospital, Duncraig, Perth

-The epidural is often left in place if you wish & it is safe, and you control your pain relief with a button.
-This means you can usually lift your baby.
 You’ll stay in hospital for a few days (most often 4 or 5 days), but you can go home earlier if you want, if all is well.
 The choice is yours.

 The recovery period is variable and depends upon many factors.
 Women who have emergency Caesareans after long labours take longer to recover, as they have to recover from the labour and the surgery.

 There are many options for pain relief after your C-section.
 Some women will choose to have a combined epidural and spinal anaesthetic put in for the Caesarean.
 This usually makes the operation comfortable; allows you to be completely awake and welcome the new baby; and gives the advantage of using the epidural for a day or two afterwards for effective pain relief.
 After the epidural is removed, painkillers like ibuprofen and Panadeine are usually used.
 Other options include strong painkillers directly into your vein through your drip.

 If recovery has been normal, many women can drive about 1-2 weeks after an elective Caesarean, as long as no strong pain killers are being used.
 Go to a quiet area and try an emergency stop from 50km/hr.
 If you can do this, and turn around to check your blind spot, then you’re safe to drive.
 Recovery after a C-section is variable.
 If you’re safe to drive, we’re very happy to supply you with documentation for your insurance company.
 However this isn’t usually required.

 Start your pelvic floor muscle exercises soon after the birth.